gidorah/iss-data-analytics-system/services/ingestion/docs/system-solution/ingestion-service-main-tasks.md

   - **Dependencies:** T014

 - **T016 - Production Release**
-  - **Description:** Promote the image and configuration to production in Coolify and execute a release validation with a documented rollback plan.
+  - **Description:** Promote the image and configuration to production in Coolify with SSL certificate validation and execute a release validation with a documented rollback plan.
   - **Dependencies:** T015

 - **T017 - Runbook and Operational Documentation**